01 of 10

 - When: Every year on the fifth day of the bright half of the Hindu month Shravan (July or August).
 You'll be able to see more snake charmers than usual out on the streets of India during the festival.

-- How to Get There: Nag Panchami is mostly held in rural areas, particularly Battis Shirala village, Maharashtra.
+- How to get there: Nag Panchami is mostly held in rural areas, particularly Battis Shirala village, Maharashtra.
 It's located 400 kilometers (approximately 250 miles) from Mumbai, in between Kolhapur and Sangli in Maharashtra’s Sangli district.
 Celebrations also take place at snake temples across India, including many in Kerala such as the Nagaraja Temple.

 05 of 10

-This is one festival you won't forget in a hurry!
-Thousands of sword wielding oracles, both male and female, clad in red swarm Kodungallur Bhagavathy temple in Kerala's Thrissur district.
+This is one festival you won't forget in a hurry.
+Thousands of sword-wielding oracles, both male and female, clad in red swarm Kodungallur Bhagavathy temple in Kerala's Thrissur district.
 The oracles run in around a trance and flagellate themselves on their foreheads to draw blood.
-Meanwhile devotees strike the temple rafters with sticks, hurl offerings, yell lewdly, and sing sexually explicit songs.
+Meanwhile, devotees strike the temple rafters with sticks, hurl offerings, yell lewdly, and sing sexually explicit songs.
 It's a sight to behold.

 The temple is dedicated to the goddess Bhadrakali, which is a form of Kali worshiped in Kerala.
 Legend has it that the goddess was angry and thirsty for blood after her victorious battle against the demon Darika, and her soldiers sung to her to make her feel better.
 The rather intense and gruesome festival event, called kaavu theendal, is a reenactment of it.
 The sticks are said to resemble the swords used in battle.
-Afterwards, the temple remains closed for a week for purification.Continue to 6 of 10 below.
+Afterward, the temple remains closed for a week for purification.Continue to 6 of 10 below.

 06 of 10